Pranayama: Yoga as exercise

+Modern vinyasa yoga such as was taught by Sharath Jois (grandson of Pattabhi Jois, founder of Ashtanga (vinyasa) yoga) coordinates the breath with the vinyasa transition movements between asanas.

 The yoga scholar Andrea Jain states that pranayama was "marginal to the most widely cited sources" before the 20th century, and that the breathing practices were "dramatically" unlike the modern ones.
-She writes that while pranayama in modern yoga as exercise consists of synchronising the breath with movements (between asanas), in texts like the Bhagavad Gita and the Yoga Sutras of Patanjali, pranayama meant "complete cessation of breathing", for which she cites Bronkhorst 2007.
+She writes that whereas pranayama in modern yoga as exercise consists of synchronising the breath with movements (between asanas), in texts like the Bhagavad Gita and the Yoga Sutras of Patanjali, pranayama meant "complete cessation of breathing", for which she cites Johannes Bronkhorst 2007.

+Experimental studies

 The yoga guru Swami Kuvalayananda began the experimental study of pranayama in 1924.
 The anthropologist Joseph Alter describes the attempt to apply science to the practices of yoga as an "accidental confusion in meaning" of domains (yoga and medicine) that explore different "ways of knowing".
 Given Kuvalayananda's interest in prana, from 1929 he experimented on the effect of pranayama on the respiratory system.
 He sought to show that pranayama developed the nadi channels of the subtle body, rather than simply exchanging the gases oxygen and carbon dioxide, but the way he did this was to measure the rate of removal of carbon dioxide and later of oxygen consumption.
 Many further studies, by Kuvalayananda and many others, followed.
 Among the examples given by Alter was the 1979 study by Kesari, Vaishawanar, and Deshkar, which sought to discover the effect of asana and pranayama practice on the clearance of the waste products urea and creatinine from the body.
 Alter writes that the many experiments almost all studied "anatomical, physiological, or biochemical variables" and gathered empirical data.
 For instance, a 1956 study by Kuvalayananda and Karambelkar sought to find out what happened to the acidity of the urine following prolonged bhastrika pranayama.
 Alter adds that although the work had "empirical form", it was driven by "an ontological question about the nature of nature", as Kuvalayananda and his colleagues at Kaivalyadhama saw the biological variables as epiphenomena to the "meta-material power inherent in Yoga."

 Physiological studies of pranayama have continued into the 21st century.
 For example, a 2018 systematic review by Andrea Zaccaro and colleagues examined 2,461 research articles on the effects of pranayama and breath control more generally on the cardio-respiratory system and the central nervous system.
 Only 15 articles met their eligibility criteria, that included voluntary control of breathing and specific focus on pranayama.
 They found "interesting albeit limited evidence of a relationship between physiological parameters and psychological/behavioral outcomes in healthy subjects undergoing slow breathing techniques."